sparkbox/gem-me-bot/README.md

+# Deprecation Warning

+This repository was deprecated on March 15, 2021 in favor of the new [Reaction Bot][reaction-bot] that handles reacting to messages.

 # gem-me-bot
 A slack bot, looking for #gems

 This project uses the https://github.com/smallwins/slack library for slack RTM in node.

 ## Install